Haneke/Haneke/README.md

 The above lines take care of:

-1. If cached, retreiving an appropiately sized image (based on the `bounds` and `contentMode` of the `UIImageView`) from the memory or disk cache.
+1. If cached, retrieving an appropriately sized image (based on the `bounds` and `contentMode` of the `UIImageView`) from the memory or disk cache.
 Disk access is performed in background.
-2. If not cached, loading the original image from web/disk/memory and producing an appropiately sized image, both in background.
+2. If not cached, loading the original image from web/disk/memory and producing an appropriately sized image, both in background.
 Remote images will be retrieved from the shared `NSURLCache` if available.
-3. Setting the image and animating the change if appropiate.
+3. Setting the image and animating the change if appropriate.
 4. Or doing nothing if the `UIImageView` was reused during any of the above steps.
 5. Caching the resulting image.
 6. If needed, evicting the least recently used images in the cache.